Introduction to the employment code

-- employees of the BBSRC at research establishments sponsored by BBSRC in England, Wales and Scotland
+- employees of the BBSRC at research establishments strategically funded by BBSRC

-- employees of governing bodies of the Main Research Providers (MRPs) in Scotland, supported by Rural and Environment Science and Analytical Services (RESAS) of the Scottish Government.
+- employees of the Main Research Providers (MRPs) in Scotland, supported by the Scottish Executive

 - full details of pay agreements.
-These details are available to employees from the Head of Operations or Head of Human Resources
+These details are available to employees from the Director of Operations or Head of Human Resources

 - local rules and regulations applying at a specific establishment